simonwep/selection/packages/vanilla/README.md

     container: 'body',

     // document object - if you want to use it within an embed document (or iframe).
+    // If you're inside of a shadow-dom make sure to specify the shadow root here.
     document: window.document,

     // Query selectors for elements which can be selected.